rvaradhan/Resilience/README.md

 		genOutcomes.rsn(data, omega=10, alpha=-10, w=0.5): generates outcomes by assuming skewed-normal conditional distribution of outcomes, where omega is the scale parameter and alpha is the shape parameter in the skewed-normal distribution, and w is the proportion parameter in calculating mu20.
 (Section 6.2 Equation 6.35-6.37) genOutcomes.norm(data, omega=10, alpha=-10, w=0.5): generates outcomes by assuming normal conditional distribution of outcomes, where omega is the scale parameter and alpha is the shape parameter in the skewed-normal distribution, and w is the proportion parameter in calculating mu20.
 (Section 6.2 Equation 6.35-6.37)
 	"pre-post-regression.R":

+In the \Analysis folder:
-		pkgTest(x): test if a required package has already been downloaded. statfun(x, bdata, kb): a statistic function to be called in np.boot function. prepost(formula, change=TRUE, k=c(1.0,1.5), data, nboot=200, ci.level=0.95, boot.method=c("perc", "norm", "basic")): the main function provides pre-post change regression analysis.
-The formula should be a lm formula, such as y2~y1+x1, where y2 is the post value, y1 is the pre value and need to be called before any other covariates.
-The change option is to choose if a change regression model should be estimated, by default it is set to TRUE.
-If it is set to FALSE, a lm with the formula will be estimated.
+		pkgTest(x): test if a required package has already been downloaded. prepost(formula, data, change=TRUE, k=c(1.0,1.5), nboot=200, ci.level=0.95, boot.method=c("perc", "norm", "basic", "bca")): the main function provides pre-post change regression analysis.
+The formula should be a `lm' formula, such as y2~y1+x1, where y2 is the post value, y1 is the pre value and need to be called before any other covariates.
+The "change" option is to choose if a pre-post change regression model should be estimated, by default it is set to TRUE.

 Data in the package: